mixxxdj/manual/source/chapters/user_interface.rst

 and a limited number of controls.
 All controls work just like on the regular decks, see :ref:`interface-decks`.

-The Sampler section is **hidden** in the default :ref:`Mixxx user interface <interface-overview>`.
-Click the :ref:`SAMPLER <interface-expansion-buttons>` button in the mixer section, or use the specific :ref:`appendix-shortcuts` to show or hide the section.
+The Sampler section can be **hidden** in the :ref:`Mixxx user interface <interface-overview>`.
+Click the :ref:`SAMPLER <interface-expansion-buttons>` button, or use the specific :ref:`appendix-shortcuts` to show or hide the section.

 Waveform Display
 ----------------